Mark-MDO47/MDOpythonUtils/DirectoryWalk/README.md

 ```

 ## Why Not Use an Existing Sync Tool
 I don't want the files changed "automatically".
-For instance, sometimes the earlier version of the file is the one I want to save, or contains some parts that I want to merge.
+For instance, sometimes the earlier version of the file is the one I want to save, or contains some parts that I want to merge into the later file.

 ## Regarding Comparison Options
 I expect that I will usually use --cmp_length_date.
 This is noticeably faster (especially on large files) than --cmp_sha256; however, it can give a false sense of security: